 You can increase your calorie budget by exercising.
 However, people tend to overestimate how many calories are burned during exercise so my advice would be – don’t see it as a reason to double your food intake.

 That’s not to say exercise isn’t important.
-Exercise is important to stay healthy, it helps to build muscle, as well as reducing the risk of cardiovascular and bone disease.
-Don’t panic if the gym is not your thing.
+Exercise is very important to stay healthy – it helps to build muscle, as well as reduce the risk of cardiovascular and bone disease.
+Don’t panic if the gym is not your thing!
 Your body does not differentiate between exercising in a gym or anywhere else.
-Find an activity that you enjoy and that can be anything, running, walking or playing tennis.
-You’re more likely to sustain the activity if you enjoy doing it and consistency, more so than the type of exercise, is key.
+Find an activity that you enjoy and that can be anything, running, walking, playing tennis or yoga.
+You’re more likely to sustain the activity if you enjoy doing it, and consistency, more so than the type of exercise, is key!

 Order today and start smashing your goals with personalised nutrition!

 - Where to Start with Fat Loss? - December 21, 2022

 - Should You Exercise with a Hangover? - December 16, 2022